 1. Select Tires to Match Your Riding Style and Conditions

 Tires can make a big difference when it comes to dirt bike riding.
 And believe it or not, choosing the right kind of dirt bike tires can help improve your skills make you a better rider.
+The best dirt bike tire for woods riding is not best for rocky and hard terrain, so location and trail type matters.

 In order to get the best results, you need to put the right kind of tires on your dirt bike.
 Again, it all comes to your riding style and the conditions you ride in.